mearak600/hello-world/README.md

 # hello-world

-I'm learning GitHum and have no idea what I'm doing yay.
+I'm learning GitHub and have no idea what I'm doing yay.